wikipathways/tool_pathway_viewer/README.md

 python manage.py migrate
 ```

-If doing the migration on ToolForge, first run this:
+If doing the migration on Toolforge, first run this:

 ```
 webservice --backend=kubernetes python3.7 shell